heiskr/u/README.md

 ### 2.2 Types

-Garden only has three types of things: data, functions, and references.
+Grove only has three types of things: data, functions, and references.

 **Data**.
 Immutable examples are boolean, numbers, strings, tuples, and maps.
 Mutable lists and objects are also available.
 There are no secondary or user-defined types.

 **Functions**.
 Functions are first-class.
 Data does not own functions.
 Methods do not exist.

 **References**.
-References, or variables, are plain text in Garden.
+References, or variables, are plain text in Grove.
 References may refer to data or functions.
 References always denote mutable types with a prefixed `$`.
 References that may be mutable or immutable are prefixed with `~`.

 #### 2.2.1 None